Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/05-water-change-schedule-for-different-tank-sizes.md

 **Step 3: Remove water**

 Use your gravel vacuum to remove water from the tank.
-As you siphon, gently vacuum the substrate to remove debris, but don't dig too deep—you want to remove waste without disturbing beneficial bacteria.
+As you siphon, gently vacuum the substrate to remove debris, but don't dig too deepyou want to remove waste without disturbing beneficial bacteria.

 **Step 4: Add replacement water**